Carl-Xiao128/Python-Spider-AutoPrintTools/README.md

 # Python-Spider-AutoPrintTools
-Python script for pictures AutoPrint, Sprider for Baidu tongji and some example for learning Python
+Python script for pictures AutoPrint, Spider for Baidu Tongji and some example for learning Python